chaos-polymtl/lethe/doc/source/theory/unres_cfd-dem/unres_cfd-dem.rst

 Unresolved CFD-DEM coupling
 ############################

 Unresolved CFD-DEM coupling is a technique with high potential for design and analysis of multiphase flows involving particles and fluid, such as fluidized beds, stirred and floculation tanks.
 In this approach, we apply Newton's second law to each particle individually such that their movement is described at a micro scale (as in DEM simulations).
 For the fluid, the Volume Average Navier-Stokes (VANS) equations are used to describe the fluid at a meso scale.
 The meso-micro scale allows for particle-fluid simulations involving large numbers of particles with reasonable computational cost and highly detailed results (in both time and space).
 As a counterpart, the interchanged momentum between phases need to be modeled, i.e., not resolved.
-The following image represents the meso-micro scale approach applied in unresolved CFD-DEM simulations.
+The following image represents the meso-micro scale approach applied in unresolved CFD-DEM simulations, where the rectangles represent subdomains of the geometry and the gray spots represent the particles.

 .. image:: images/schematic_unresolve_cfd-dem.jpg
     :alt: Schematic represantion of micro-meso scale approach in unresolved CFD-DEM